 - Feed a fresh, raw diet to boost gut health and improve your dog’s natural immunity.

-- Change your furnace filter often so fewer allergens are in the air.
+- Change your furnace filter often to keep the air in your home allergen-free.

 - When you vacuum, let your dog hang out in a different room.
-Vacuuming can stir up those allergens and cause the allergies to spike.
+Vacuuming can stir up dust and cause the allergies to spike.

-- Give her a good old fashioned wipe down with a damp cloth or towel.
-Sure, it sounds simple, but it helps to remove the offending allergens.
+- Give her a good old-fashioned wipe-down with a damp cloth or towel.
+It helps to remove the offending allergens from her coat.

 - Replace your chemical cleaning products with more natural options.
-This does double duty: it protects your dog from the harmful ingredients in the cleaners.
-And it can prevent the allergies that may come from exposure to them.
-You can find a bunch of safe recipes that won’t irritate your dog here.
+This protects your dog from the harmful ingredients in cleaning products and avoids allergies to those toxins.